HowardHinnant/bbi/proj/rational.md

 resultant executable.
 Use with caution.

 `rational<N>` is composed of two signed `bbi` integral values with a bit width of `N`, holding the numerator and denominator.
 The default is to have the overflow behavior of these underlying integral types to be `Terminate`.
 However when `NDEBUG` is defined, the overflow policy switches to `Wrap`.
-If the `terminate` is called within `rational`, this represents a bug in `rational`.
+If `terminate` is called within `rational`, this represents a bug in `rational`.

 No operation on a `rational` should cause the numerator or denominator to overflow.
 Instead the `rational` can hold values of +/- infinity and nan.
 Therefore a future